DSM9606/Martin.Rocks.Paper.Excercise/README.md

 ## Part IV: Set your Player's Name
 #### Step 1: Navigate to the Martin.Rocks.Paper.Excercise folder in Mac's finder or wherever the file is on your computer
 #### Step 2: Type " ctrl + shift + . " to show hidden files like .env on mac
 #### Step 3: Open the .env file and change the player name within the quatations to your desired player name.
-For example if i wanted to make my name Jasmine the text would read PLAYER_NAME="Jasmine"
+For example if I wanted to make my name Jasmine the text would read PLAYER_NAME="Jasmine"
 #### Step 4: Save and close the document

 ## Part V: Run the Program and Play the game
 #### Step 1: Type "python game.py" + ENTER into terminal
-#### Step 2: Follow the instructions to play the computer in rocks, paper, scissors and remember your inputs are case sensitive!
+#### Step 2: Follow the instructions in terminal to play the computer in rocks, paper, scissors and remember your inputs are case sensitive!
+Type in rock, paper or scissors + ENTER in terminal to play the computer in a game!